georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

     </script>
 </inkscape-extension>
 ```
-Here is a list of short descriptions for lines with circled numbers.
+Here is a list of descriptions for the numbered lines.

 1. this line indicates it is an xml file
 2. name tag, specifies the name on submenu (Render -> Triangle)